MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 ## Microsoft Store proxy configuration

-If your organization restricts devices on your network from connecting to the Internet, there is a set of URLs that need to be available for devices to use Microsoft Store.
+If your organization restricts devices on your network from connecting to the Internet, there's a set of URLs that need to be available for devices to use Microsoft Store.
 Some of the Microsoft Store features use Store services.
 Devices using Microsoft Store – either to acquire, install, or update apps – will need access to these URLs.
 If you use a proxy server to block traffic, your configuration needs to allow specific URIs.

 **WPM metadata requires:**
 - storeedgefd.dsx.mp.microsoft.com